Taavirocious/twitch-video-zoomer-keystoner-loupe/README.md

 1. Download the repository and unzip it into a folder.
 2. Turn on Developer Mode.
 3. Head over to the browser's extensions page and hit "Load Unpacked".
+4. Navigate into the extension folder and hit "Select folder".
+5. Done.

 Note: this will always read it from the folder you unpacked the .zip into, so consider the placement of it.